renekreijveld/macOS-Local-Development-Setup/development.setup.english.md

 $ brew services stop mariadb
 ```

-# Sequel Pro Installation
+# DBeaver Installation

-For easy management of the MySQL databases we can user the excellent free tool Sequel Pro.
+For easy management of the MySQL databases we can use the excellent free tool DBeaver.
-Download and install it from <a href="https://www.sequelpro.com/" target="_blank">https://www.sequelpro.com/</a>.

-After installation start Sequel Pro.
-You can connect to MYSQL by inputting the following settings:
+You can find more information about DBeaver here: <a href="https://dbeaver.io/download" target="_blank">https://dbeaver.io/download</a>.
+After installing DBeaver you need to install a Java Development Kit (JDK): <a href="https://www.oracle.com/java/technologies/javase-jdk14-downloads.html" target="_blank">https://www.oracle.com/java/technologies/javase-jdk14-downloads.html</a>.

+After installation of DBeaver and the JDK start DBeaver.
+On the Connect to database window choose MariaDB, click Next.

 ```
-Host: 127.0.0.1
+Server Host: 127.0.0.1
+Port: 3306
+Database: <leave empty>
 Username: root
 Password: root
-Database: <leave empty>
-Port: <leave empty>
 ```

-After logging in you can create an empty database by click on 'Choose Database...' at the top left and then choose 'Add Database...'.
+Click Test Connection ...
+A popup window appears for the connection Driver.
+Click the Download button.
+The connection should work then.
+Click Finish.

 # Apache Virtual Hosts